Kislapet/Kislapet.github.io/index.md

 - Becoming a doctor (GP)???
 - Becoming a rockstar drummer ????? (in my dreams)

-To achieve the first option, I have to gain experience as a junior developer.
+To achieve the first option, I have to gain experience as a junior software developer.

 My main concern is that if my first few experiences are too slow or boring, I might lose interest in software engineering.